arista-netdevops-community/anta-demo/3-anta-in-avd/README.md

     # avd/custom_anta_catalogs/leaf1.yml
     # This catalog is applied to only leaf1

-    # Using a built-in ANTA test to verify vaildity of default Arista profile
+    # Using a built-in ANTA test to verify validity of default Arista profile
     anta.tests.security:
     - VerifyAPIHttpsSSL:
         profile: ARISTA_DEFAULT_PROFILE